-The nine required core courses serve as the program’s methodological foundation and cover a wide array of public policy analysis concepts, tools and competencies.
-Each core course is offered at least once per year on campus; some courses are available online.
-(Add content)
+The MPA Core encompasses seven courses (28 SH) that cumulatively provides the program’s methodological foundation and covers a broad array of public policy analysis concepts, tools and competencies.
+Each core course is offered at least once each year on campus, and some are available online.

 For additional information, contact: